nusdbsystem/singa-auto/docs/src/user/tasks.rst

                                             # text body for first entry, this is must-have

             },
-            ...                             # other entries, paragraph dicts look the same as above ],
+            ...                             # other 'text' blocks, i.e. paragraphs blocks look the same as above ],
     }